Saudi Woman Arrested After Wearing Skirt And Crop Top In Viral Video

 One Twitter user shared an image of a spliced photo of Trump over Khulood’s head.

-Saudi Arabia’s King Salman changed the line of succession in June, ousting his 81-year-old nephew who was next in line for the throne and replacing him with 31-year-old son Mohammed bin Salman.
+Saudi Arabia’s King Salman changed the line of succession in June, ousting his 57-year-old nephew who was next in line for the throne and replacing him with his 31-year-old son Mohammed bin Salman.

 Bin Salman, though holding aggressive views on foreign policy, has previously pushed to lessen the power of the country’s religious police.

-Note: Update: July 19 ― Khulood, the woman in the video, has been released without being charged with any crimes, The New York Times reported.
-The Saudi Information Ministry said Wednesday she was released a few hours after her arrest and that she claimed the videos were shared without her knowledge.
-CORRECTION: A previous version of this story misstated the age of Saudi Arabia’s former crown prince.
-He is 57.